How was I selected for jury service

 Residents of Colbert, Franklin, Lauderdale, Cullman, Jackson, Lawrence, Limestone, Madison and Morgan counties may be called to report for jury service at the federal courthouses located in Birmingham, Decatur, Florence or Huntsville, AL.

-Residents of Calhoun, Clay, Cleburne, Talladega, Cherokee, DeKalb, Etowah, Marshall, and St. Clair counties may be called to report for jury service at the federal courthouses located in Anniston or Birmingham, AL.
+Residents of Calhoun, Clay, Cleburne, Talladega, Cherokee, DeKalb, Etowah, Marshall, and St. Clair counties may be called to report for jury service at the federal courthouses located in Anniston, Birmingham or Huntsville, AL.

 Residents of Fayette, Lamar, Marion, Walker, Winston, Bibb, Greene, Pickens, Sumter and Tuscaloosa counties may be called to report for jury service at the federal courthouses located in Birmingham or Tuscaloosa, AL.